Shrinks99/ph-submissions/pt/esbocos/traducoes/qgis-camadas.md

 difficulty: 1
 activity: presenting
 topics: [mapping]
-abstract: Short abstract of this lesson
+abstract: In this lesson you will install QGIS software, download geospatial files like shapefiles and GeoTIFFs, and create a map out of a number of vector and raster layers.
-avatar_alt: Visual description of lesson image
+avatar_alt: Elevation view of a mountain range.
 doi: XX.XXXXX/phen0000
 ---